ccarbajal16/r_soil_sampling/Readme.md

-This repository demonstrates soil sampling methods in R. It includes scripts for Conditional Latin Hypercube Sampling and Spatial Coverage.
+This repository demonstrates some soil sampling methods in R. It includes scripts for Conditional Latin Hypercube Sampling and Spatial Coverage.

 ![](./outputs/clhs_export.png)